Portland Progress

 Make biking easier through a complete network of bikeways and through building an inclusive biking culture.

 Update: Initiated concept design for Baxter-Bates-Veranda St Bikeway/East Coast Greenway; Conducted analysis of potential higher quality bike lane locations (2021).
 Completed pilot year of Bike Share program.
-Bike lanes added on Stevens Ave and Elm St. Better Bikeway Initiative public engagement identified bikeway priorities and bikeway treatment design preferences to test.
-Completed West Commercial St Pathway addition, Bayside Trail construction from Elm to Brattle St, North Deering Byway construction of Milliken Brook byway segment, and PTC Neighborhood Byway construction.
+Bike lanes added on Stevens Ave and Elm St. Completed West Commercial St Pathway addition, Bayside Trail construction from Elm to Brattle St, North Deering Byway construction of Milliken Brook byway segment, and PTC Neighborhood Byway construction.
 Design began for Union Branch and Libbytown Pathways from State St to the Fore River Parkway Trail.
-Submitted application to PACTS Connect 2045 Long Range Plan for inclusion of an additional 8 miles of shared-use pathways and an additional 8 miles of separated bike lanes (update December 2022)
+Applied to PACTS Connect 2045 Long Range Plan for inclusion of an additional 8 miles of shared-use pathways and an additional 8 miles of separated bike lanes (2022).
+Completed designs of enhanced bike lane facilities on Deering Avenue and a short portion of Brighton Avenue as part of Better Bikeways Initiative in 2023 to be implemented in 2024.
+The Union Branch Pathway design (between Deering Oaks/Hadlock Field and I-295) is in its 95% design phase and slated for final design and bidding in March 2024 for construction beginning in the summer 2024.
+As part of a Water Resources project, implemented enhanced bike lanes on Baxter Boulevard.
+Season two of Portland Bike Share concluded November 30th with a full 7-month program totaling 11,400 rides, with 7,500 being pedal bikes and 3,900 being electric assist bikes.
+In the 3½ month season in 2022, there were 4,900 rides total.
+Offered e-bike incentive program to low-income Portland residents; goals of program were to encourage reduce carbon emissions from transportation and reduce vehicle miles traveled in automobiles. (updated December 2023)

 Transformative potential: Equitable, regenerative, resilient